juniormonkey/oddchatter/README.md

 * `youtube_chat`, string: the video ID of a YouTube live stream.
 If this is non-empty, the right half of the desktop UI will embed the YouTube chat widget for that stream.
 If `youtube_video` is also set, the chat will appear below the embedded video.
 * `youtube_video`, string: the video ID of a YouTube live stream.
 If this is non-empty, the right half of the desktop UI will embed the YouTube video of that stream.
 If `youtube_chat` is also set, the embedded video will appear above the chat.

+### JS client architecture

+The JS client is roughly MVC, where the Firebase Firestore DB is the model, `view.js` acts as the view by pushing data into the DOM , and `controller.js` acts as the controller by handling user interactions with the DOM.
+In addition, `config.js` is a layer to the Firestore `configuration` collection; `ui.js` stores the references to DOM elements that both the view and the controller need; and `callbacks.js` handles the logic controlling callbacks.

 ### Sending a message

-When a user sends a message, it gets written into the `messages` collection.
+When a user sends a message, it gets written into the `messages` collection, in `oddsalon.oddchatter.controller.saveMessage_()`.
 (The callback buttons simply send a text message with predefined strings.)
-In addition, if the message consists of one of the predefined strings, the document in that callback's collection with the user's UID as its document ID is updated with the current timestamp.
+In addition, if the message consists of one of the predefined strings, the document in that callback's collection with the user's UID as its document ID is updated with the current timestamp; this check is done in `oddsalon.oddchatter.controller.checkForCallbacks_()`.

 ### Displaying messages

-The script installs a Firestore query listener in `loadMessages()` to add a message `div` to the messages list for every new document in the `messages` collection, or delete the `div` when a message disappears.
+The script installs a Firestore query listener in `oddsalon.oddchatter.view.loadMessages()` to add a message `div` to the messages list for every new document in the `messages` collection, or delete the `div` when a message disappears.
 Currently (for speed reasons) it only shows the most recent 12 messages, deleting older `div`s as new messages appear.

 ### Displaying callback videos

-The script installs a Firestore query listener in `Callback.prototype.listenInChat()`, to display the callback's video if the most recent `CALLBACK_THRESHOLD` documents in that callback's collection are all more recent than `CALLBACK_WINDOW_MS` milliseconds ago, or the last time the callback video was played, whichever is more recent.
+The script installs a Firestore query listener for each callback in `oddsalon.oddchatter.view.loadCallbacks()`, to display the callback's video if the most recent `oddsalon.oddchatter.config.Configuration.callback_threshold` documents in that callback's collection are all more recent than `oddsalon.oddchatter.config.Configuration.callback_window_ms` milliseconds ago, or the last time the callback video was played, whichever is more recent.

 ### Onboarding

 Some browsers (iOS Safari *cough cough*) have auto-play policies that demand that a user interaction happen before you can play the sound.
 So before anything works, we need the user to click on a button to explicitly trigger the sound; then we can later play the sound at will.
-(See: https://rosswintle.uk/2019/01/skirting-the-ios-safari-audio-auto-play-policy-for-ui-sound-effects/) To ~~force~~ encourage our users to actually click the buttons, you need to go through a onboarding tutorial (implemented in `onBoarding()` and `Callback.prototype.onboard()`) that shows you each button in turn and requires you to click it and thus trigger the video & sound.
+(See: https://rosswintle.uk/2019/01/skirting-the-ios-safari-audio-auto-play-policy-for-ui-sound-effects/) To ~~force~~ encourage our users to actually click the buttons, you need to go through a onboarding tutorial (implemented in `oddsalon.oddchatter.view.onBoarding()` ) that shows you each button in turn and requires you to click it and thus trigger the video & sound.

 ### Configuration

-The script installs a Firestore query listener in `loadConfiguration()` to listen to changes in the `configuration` collection, and update its local variables correspondingly.
-This method also immediately acts on changes to `enabled`, `fallback_url`, `youtube_video`, and `youtube_chat`, to show or hide the appropriate UI elements.
+The script installs a Firestore query listener in `oddsalon.oddchatter.config.Configuration.loadFromFirestore()` to listen to changes in the `configuration` collection, and update its local variables correspondingly. `oddsalon.oddchatter.view.applyNewConfiguration()` is called by `oddsalon.oddchatter.config.Configuration` whenever the configuration changes, to show or hide the appropriate UI elements.

 ### Analytics

 In theory, this app uses Google Analytics to record user behavior, logging events to track which screens are seen and which elements are used.
 As of 8/27/2020 this does not appear to be working.